jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

 The available gates include: CCU, CCX, CP, CS, CSWAP, CT, CU, CX, CY, CZ, H, I, P, RX, RY, S, SWAP, SX, T, U, X, Y and Z. It is also possible to define custom gates, including ones with parameters and controls.

-The Gates guide also describes the 'barrier' symbol and the measurement gate, although measurement is not a normal gate as it is not unitary.
+The Gates guide also describes the 'barrier' symbol and the measurement gate.

 ### Inspecting the State (without collapse)

 It is not possible to examine the state of real qubits without collapsing them to one the basis states of the measurement basis.
 However, a simulator such as TinyQsim has access to the state, which can be very useful for understanding and developing quantum algorithms.

-Four methods or properties are provided that allow you to access the state in different ways:
+Four methods and properties are provided that allow you to access the state in different ways:

 ```
   qc.state_vector